 Here is a thorough selection of dishes you must try on your trip to Salta, (which is even better if it’s accompanied by a bottle of a traditional torrontés wine)!

 Prepared with corn, beans, chorizo, pieces of beef and pork and other vegetables like onion or pepper, this kind of stew is the most traditional dish of the Andes region.
 The sweetness of the corn merges perfectly with the spice of the chorizo and results in a consistent soup, perfect for regaining your strength after a long day or warming up in winter.

 The delicious empanadas are a great “fast food” choice when you need a break from walking and sightseeing, or maybe just take the edge off your hunger.
 It’s unbelievable how an apparently insignificant pastry can bring together the different flavors and sensations of the province.
 Cuts of lean beef, onion, pepper, condiments and the essential ingredient that differentiates if from the rest of Argentinian pastries: potato, are the basis of the so-called “recado” that’s stuffed into the empanada.
 Although they’re traditionally served fried, baked “salteñas” are also wonderful.
-Just remember that they are an unmissable food on your trip to Salta (recipe here)!
+Just remember that they are an unmissable Salta food.